iterative/dvc.org/content/docs/start/experiments/experiment-pipelines.md

 ---
-title: 'Get Started: Building Pipelines'
+title: 'Get Started: Experiment Pipelines'
 description:
   'Split your workflow into stages and build a pipeline by connecting dependencies and outputs.'
 ---

-# Get Started: Building Pipelines
+# Get Started: Experiment Pipelines

 Eventually, managing your notebook cells may start to feel fragile, and you may want to structure your project and code.
 When you are ready to